-- Applicants to Electrical Engineering, Computer Science, or Computer Science and Engineering may take any C, C++, or Java course to meet the admissions requirement, but to be competitive the applicant must take a C++ course equivalent to UCLA’s Computer Science 31.
+- Applicants to Electrical Engineering, Computer Engineering, Computer Science, or Computer Science and Engineering may take any C, C++, or Java course to meet the admissions requirement, but to be competitive the applicant must take a C++ course equivalent to UCLA’s Computer Science 31.

 - Applicants to Chemical Engineering may take any C, C++, Java, or MATLAB course to satisfy the admissions requirement, but lack of a MATLAB course equivalent to UCLA’s Mechanical & Aerospace Engineering M20 or Civil & Environmental Engineering M20 coming in will delay time to graduation.

 - Applicants to all other Engineering majors may take any course in C, C++, Java, or MATLAB to satisfy the admissions requirement, but the MATLAB course equivalent to UCLA’s Mechanical & Aerospace Engineering M20 or Civil & Environmental Engineering M20 is preferred.

 - Applicants to Bioengineering should take a year of Biology for the major

 - One course equivalent to UCLA’s Eng Comp 3 and a second transferable English composition course

 At least one course from the arts, humanities or social sciences is required for UC eligibility

 |Typical Course Title||UCLA Course Number||Applicable Majors|

 |Circuit Analysis||UCLA EE 10/100||AE, EE, CS&E, MSE, ME, BE|